Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 The CFAA applies to both individuals and organizations, and the act provides for criminal and civil penalties for violations.

-The CFAA covers a wide range of activities, including hacking, identity theft, and the unauthorized access of computer systems or data.
-It also prohibits the use of computer systems to commit fraud or other crimes.
+The CFAA covers a wide range of activities, including hacking, identity theft and the unauthorized access of computer systems or data.
+The act also prohibits the use of computer systems to commit fraud or other crimes.

 The CFAA has been used in a number of high-profile cases involving computer-related crimes and has been the subject of debate and legal challenges regarding its scope and application.

-Let's take a quick look at three legal cases on web scraping to provide insight into how the courts have interpreted the laws related to web scraping.
+Let's take a quick look at five legal cases on web scraping to provide insight into how the courts have interpreted the laws related to web scraping.

 It is important to note that the cases do not represent a complete list of legal cases on web scraping, and that the legal landscape surrounding web scraping is constantly evolving.